zhawjtran/data_analytics/Week_12/flask_simple_application/README.txt

 # Flask simple application
 #------------------------------------------------------------------------------------

-# Open Anaconda console and activate your conda environment
+# Open a terminal and activate your conda environment

 # cd into the folder 'flask_simple_application'